 FromSoil2Soul Urban Homestead

-A hidden gem, this is a beautiful, unique space for creatives to film content, have a photo shoot, host your favorite podcast, or gather your community for an awesome workshop or ceremony.
-On Wednesdays & Sundays you can drop off your food scaps to divert waste and #makesoil!
+This space is a hidden gem, a beautiful, unique location for creatives to film content, have a photo shoot, host your favorite podcast, or gather your community for an awesome workshop or intimate party.

 Rent our homestead: PeerSpace.
 Here is a discount code.